AdobeDocs/document-services/src/pages/apis/sign-api/partnership-type.md

 ### OEM/Embedded Partner.

 If you're developing an integration for a customer-facing application or platform, please contact us to learn more about our OEM/Embedded partnership program.
-Acrobat Sign API licensing is separate from PDF Service API licensing and can give you unique capabilities and flexibility.
+Acrobat Sign API licensing is separate from PDF Services API licensing and can give you unique capabilities and flexibility.

 * [Contact us](mailto:signembed@adobe.com)